mariellefoster/plots_and_projects/README.md

 - pulls in every arbitrary calendar system
 - predictive reminders and good day check ins

+## bloated internet spam email
+- browser plug in that when a website doesn't load because your internet is too slow, finds the website owner's email and emails them a form complaint

 ## podcast ideas
 - take popular podcasts and replace their tasteful music with soft chicken clucking